Pros and Cons of Duramax LLY EGR Delete

-This article explores the true pros and cons of performing an EGR and DPF delete on the LLY Duramax, helping owners make an informed decision that suits their goals and driving habits.
+This article explores the true pros and cons of performing an EGR and DPF delete on the Duramax LLY, helping owners make an informed decision that suits their goals and driving habits.

 Before analyzing the advantages and disadvantages, it is important to understand what an EGR and DPF delete actually involves.
 The EGR system recirculates a portion of the exhaust gases back into the engine’s intake to reduce nitrogen oxide emissions.
 The DPF is designed to trap and burn off soot particles in the exhaust stream to limit particulate emissions.